photoprism/photoprism-docs/docs/developer-guide/vision/caption-generation.md

     volumes:
       ollama-data:
     ```

+Experienced users may opt to run Ollama on a separate, more powerful server if needed.

-!!! warning
+!!! danger ""

-    The Ollama API integration currently does not support authentication.
-For security reasons, it should only be used within a secure, private network and must not be exposed to the Internet or any untrusted networks.
+    Since neither Vision Service nor Ollama support authentication, both services should only be used within a secure, private network.
+They must not be exposed to the public internet.
-!!! info
-    Experienced users can also install Ollama on a separate, more powerful server.

-### Step 2: Download AI Models ###
+### Step 2: Download Models

 Start the application: